Measuring the information society and statistics on science, technology and innovation

 The Bureau reviewed measuring information society in November 2010, and concluded that a lot of work is being done by different agencies in the area, and the work could be better coordinated.

-In June 2011, the Conference was informed of the outcome and noted that there may be scope for better coordination of the many initiatives and that development of a conceptual framework may be considered.
-The Bureau discussed possible ways forward in November 2011 and February 2012.
+In June 2011, the Conference noted the need for better coordination of the initiatives and for the development of a conceptual framework.

 Outcome of the review

-The secretariat together with Australia and the International Telecommunication Union (ITU) made an inventory of the groups working in this area for the November 2011 Bureau meeting.
+The Secretariat with Australia and the International Telecommunication Union (ITU) made an inventory of the groups working in this area.

-After these investigations, the Bureau did not launch any new work on the topic.
-Instead, the need to develop UN standards to measure ICT should be raised at the UNSC.
+The Bureau noted that the need to develop UN standards to measure information society should be raised at the United Nations Statistical Commission (UNSC).

 In 2012, UNSC reviewed the work of the Partnership on Measuring Information and Communication Technology for Development and agreed with their recommendations for improvement of ICT statistics.

 In 2013, the Partnership informed the UNSC that the revision of the Frascati Manual for Surveys of Research and Development is planned for 2013-2014.
-The UNESCO Institute for Statistics (UIS) informed that they will make an inventory of innovation surveys carried out worldwide.
-In June 2013, UIS planned to launch the first global data collection of innovation statistics, to be carried out every two years.
-A pilot data collection was carried out in 2011.
-The report to the UNSC also informed that a patent statistics Task Force has been created to promote the coordination of activities in that area.
+The UNESCO Institute for Statistics (UIS) carried out the first global pilot data collection was carried out in 2011.
+Their report to the UNSC also informed that a patent statistics Task Force was created to promote the coordination of activities in that area.